Some Ohio Lawmakers Are Trying To Achieve Equal Pay In A Different Way

 Yet Democratic Rep. Monique Smith (D-Fairview Park) says women continue to be paid less than men.

 “There is a study by the National Women's Law Center that is as recent as was released this year.
 In 2021.
-It says that Ohio is ranked third in pay equity and the average working woman in Ohio is paid only 79 cents per dollar per male counterpart.
+It says that Ohio is ranked 33rd in pay equity and the average working woman in Ohio is paid only 79 cents per dollar per male counterpart.
 And that's just in general across all Ohio women and Ohio men,” Smith says.

 And Smith says it’s worse when broken down by race and ethnicity.